Write Around Town: An Online Writing Course (15 Jan - 19 Feb)

 urban writing explorations

-Inspiration is everywhere.
-This 6-week course will prompt you to venture out and create stories in your regular haunts as well as in unexpected places.
+This 6-week course will prompt you to venture out and create stories in your regular haunts as well as in unexpected places around town.
 Reinvigorate your creative practice through close observation and, through insightful feedback, gain a clearer sense of what makes your writing voice unique.

 Write Around Town is a practical and thought-provoking online writing course to deepen your understanding of place in fiction and creative non-fiction.
 The course will introduce you to new ways of turning the urban landscape into stories, and look at how to use what's around you to enrich what you're working on already.